 3pm // People-Watch in Hongdae: head to Hongdae or request to be dropped off there after your tour.
 Your first mission is to snag a table and order up some barbecue, preferably samgyupsal (pork belly) or galbi (pork or beef ribs).
 After your late lunch, walk around the neighborhood people-watching, and settle in on a bench if it’s nicer weather.

 5pm // Go see NANTA: this play is absolutely amazing.
-But if the show is sold out or if theatre isn’t at all your thing, then another nearby option is to visit the Trick Eye Museum.
-Trick Eye is better with friends, but I’ve found people to be very nice about taking pictures for you.
+But if the show is sold out or if theatre isn’t at all your thing, then another nearby option is to visit Coconut Box, a “Southeast Asia Vacation Experieince” that replaced the old Trick Eye Museum in Hongdae.

 7:30pm // Dinner: since Hongdae is known for cheap food and accommodation, this is the perfect time to pick a random local restaurant and order something cheap.
 This is how & where I ordered my first meal in Korea by myself (I ended up with a delicious bowl of oxtail stew).
 The rule is that anything under ₩10000 is fair game, but if you stumble upon a night market you can find even cheaper local eats.

 9pm // Escape Room: if you’re visiting Seoul with friends, this is the perfect time to go to an escape room.
 Alternatively, you could go clubbing if it’s a weekend night.
 If you’re alone I’d recommend checking out a coin noraebang (karaoke room); they’re extremely popular throughout Korea.